-Clarkson's reinvented French braid is making us do a double take.
+Clarkson's reinvented French braid is making us do a double-take.
 The looped and knotted 'do is sure to end up on every wedding hair Pinterest board.

-Shying away from her usual loose curls, Holmes wore a glossy, retro finger-waved updo and stunning metallic mauve smoky eye.
+Shying away from her usual loose curls, Holmes wore a glossy, retro finger-waved updo and a stunning metallic mauve smoky eye.

 The supermodel stuck to her traditional go-to: bronzed skin, a glimmery bronze smoky eye, and a nude lip.

 Bebe Rexha traded in her long beachy waves for a short-styled bob, and we think the singer has never looked better.
 Unilever stylist Ursula Stephen prepped hair by cocktailing Tresemmé Thick & Full Balm ($9) with Suave Avocado + Olive Oil Smoothing Leave-in Conditioner ($4) and distributed it throughout before layering on Dove Style+Care Smooth and Shine Heat Protection Spray ($5).